About

 The Mindful Path to Self-Compassion: Freeing Yourself from Destructive Thoughts and Emotions

 Learn how to be kind to yourself when you need it the most.
-Written in 2009, this award-winning book shows how self-compassion is an important complement to mindfulness practice.

 X